dove-zp/ghidra.plugin.hues/README.md

 # Ghidra - Plugin
 ## Hues - The Color Plugin

 This is a simple plugin which provides different colors to the GHIDRA environment.
-I made it per a request from [issue #13](https://github.com/NationalSecurityAgency/ghidra/issues/13).
+I made it per a request of [issue #13](https://github.com/NationalSecurityAgency/ghidra/issues/13).

 ## Building